 - employees;

 - employee-elected representatives;

 - trade union-appointed health and safety representatives;

-- enforcing authorities; and
+- enforcing authorities;

-- all other people who have a role in ensuring fire safety in factories and warehouses.
+- all other people who have a role in ensuring fire safety in premises providing sleeping accommodation; and

+- residents.

 If your premises are listed as of historic interest, also see Appendix C.